mtirionMSFT/DocFxQuickStart/QuickStart/docs/getting-started/README.md

 Now you are all set to generate documentation from your C# code.
 For more information about languages supported by DocFx and how to configure it, see [Introduction to Multiple Languages Support](https://dotnet.github.io/docfx/tutorial/universalreference/intro_multiple_langs_support.html?q=typescript).

+> [!NOTE]
-> **NOTE:** You can also add a PropertyGroup definition with the two settings in *Directory.Build.props* to have that settings in all projects.
+> You can also add a PropertyGroup definition with the two settings in *Directory.Build.props* to have that settings in all projects.
 But in that case it will also be inherited in your Test projects.

 ## 1. Install DocFx and markdownlint-cli